FlorescuAndrei/12-spring-boot-jpa-rest/README.md

 # 12-spring-boot-jpa-rest
 Spring Boot Learning Project.
-CRM app: expose Rest endpoints for: add Customer, get all customer, get customer, update customer, delete customer.
+CRM app: expose Rest endpoints for: add Customer, get all customer, etc.
-Use Hibernate or JPA or Spring Data JPA and Rest Controller.
+Use Hibernate or JPA or Spring Data JPA
+Use two Rest Controller.
 Use MySQL database with one table: customer.